 What is Risk Management?

 The role of CCSD’s Risk Management Department is to review risks associated with the operation of the school district, recommend ways to minimize losses, and handle any claims for damages.
-The goal of this department is to properly assess the risks facing the school district and develop effective and fiscally sound principles to handle those risks.
+The goal of this department is to properly assess the risks facing the District and develop effective and fiscally sound principles to handle those risks.

 Risk Management is responsible for administration of the District self-insurance funds and excess insurance policies for workers compensation, general liability, crime, and property damage to buildings and equipment.
 This office investigates and processes all claims, negotiates coverages and premiums and provides liaison with excess insurance carriers, and authorizes payments from district claim funds as appropriate.